 Every time I visit, I am reminded by the care team at Headway Essex how to cope with a disability with courage, dignity and a sense of humour; because you never know what’s round the corner

 As a charity, there’s a lot those you are supporting can access for free or at a very low cost.
-For instance, we have a free Community Support help line that we operate (8.30am – 4.30pm, Monday-Friday).
+For instance, we have a free support line that we operate (8.30am – 4.30pm, Monday-Friday).

 Through the help line, we provide direct, emotional and practical support and advice to help those living with acquired brain injury, including family and friends.

-The community support team is also the first point of call for accessing any of Headway Essex’s services and will manage all referrals, including those for community rehabilitation services at The Headway Centre in Colchester.
+The support line is also the first point of call for accessing any of Headway Essex’s services and will manage all referrals, including those day services and activities at our North Essex and South Essex hubs .

-Our community support team also runs a number of support groups and specialist educational programmes for those with a brain injury, their carers and professionals involved with acquired brain injury.
+We also run a number of support groups and specialist educational programmes for those with a brain injury, their carers and professionals involved with acquired brain injury.

 People come to the support groups for many reasons.
 Some to chat to others in a similar situation as themselves, to gain information and advice and others to listen to the varied talks from organisations and professionals working in the field of acquired brain injury.
 The people who attend the support groups are at different levels of rehabilitation and ability.

 Our Support groups are a place to feel comfortable, they are very welcoming and the people who come are always happy to see new visitors.
 Many friendships are built within each of our support groups.

 It is fantastic to be able to talk and listen to others and learn.
 I was in a completely bereaved state – you do not get used to it, but with Headway Essex’s help, you adjust

 We currently have four client support groups across Essex that meet each month in locations that are both easy to access and offer a relaxing atmosphere.